 Henry is the President and CEO of the National Black MBA Association.
 This 50-year-old organization represents 15,000 members in forty-two chapters across the nation and is the most esteemed organization supporting development and advancement for professionals of color.

-Previously, Henry was a partner with Red Clay Capital Holdings and an operating partner with Onyx Capital Ventures, both private equity firms, where he led strategic business development and customer relationship management and executed leveraged buyout transactions for portfolio growth.
-While working with Bank of America, and in previous roles, Henry executed more than $1 billion in strategic financing transactions domestically and internationally.
+Previously, Henry led the start-up, design, construction, and fundraising for the National Museum of African American Music, which opened in 2021.
+In this role he $60 million cultural institution, gaining support from the corporate, music industry, and philanthropic communities.
+Prior to that time Henry was a partner with Red Clay Capital Holdings and an operating partner with Onyx Capital Ventures, both private equity firms where he led strategic business development.
+While working with Bank of America, and in previous roles, Henry executed more than $1 billion in financing transactions domestically and

-Henry received his bachelor’s degree from Morehouse College and his Master of Business Administration from the University of North Carolina.
-He is a White House fellow and is a participant in the Boule Directors Academy.
+Henry received his bachelor’s degree from Morehouse College and his master of business administration from the University of North Carolina.
+He is a White House Fellow.